◷ Reading Time: 16 minutes

 Troubleshooting

-If your jobs are not starting or running correctly, ensure the following.
+If your jobs are not starting or not running correctly, ensure the following.

 - The agent should have permission to run a job.